JC488/gtkit/README.md

-# gtkit
+# Gentoo install kit
-Gentoo install kit: Scripts, kernel config, etc
+This is a kit where I often use for installing Gentoo, because things are all compiled!